Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 In this chapter, you will use Azure DevOps pipeline and/or Github Action to automate the deployment of the infrastructure and the launch of the load test.

-The pipelines (Azure DevOps pipelines and Github Actions) running Multi-Tenant load testing includes the following steps:
+The pipelines (Azure DevOps pipelines and Github Actions) running Event Hub load testing includes the following steps:

 - deploy the infrastructure to test
 - deploy the load testing infrastructure